vlad-timotei/wporg-string-search/README.md

+# This project has been merged in [WPGP Tools](https://github.com/vlad-timotei/wpgp-tools)

-# Search strings across WordPress.org projects in your locale
+## Search strings across WordPress.org projects in your locale

-## About the project
+### About the project

 This is a Chrome extension, Firefox add-on or userscript to use with TamperMonkey or GreaseMonkey.